Logo-stateuniv

 Financial Aid

-Although the Allen County Community College has a comparatively low tuition rate, more than 75 percent of its students receive some form of state, federal, private or institutional financial assistance.
+More than 75 percent of students attending ACC receive some form of state, federal, private or institutional financial assistance.
 Most of the students who applied for financial aid were awarded need-based financial assistance.
-Forms of aid that are available for students at Allen County Community College include grants, scholarships, and loans.
-The college also offers a limited number of scholarships and grants for students.
+Forms of aid that are available for students attending the college include grants, scholarships, and loans.
+The school also offers a limited number of scholarships and grants.
 Some are based on merit; others require applicants to demonstrate evidence of financial need.
-All students who wish to be considered for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA should be submitted as soon as possible after January 1st each year.
-If selected for verification, students will also need to complete a Federal Verification Worksheet and/or submit additional documents.

 Students are encouraged to contact the Financial Aid Office for more information and assistance with completing the financial aid application process.
 Students should also note that financial aid applications must be renewed each year.
-Allen County Community College also offers a deferred payment plan to help students pay any tuition charges that are not covered by financial aid.
+Allen County College also offers a deferred payment plan to help students pay any tuition charges that are not covered by financial aid.
 Students who wish to pay the in-state tuition rates may also need to submit additional documentation in order to establish their residency.

 Student Financial Aid Details

-Allen County Community College 5589th for the average student loan amount.
+Ranks 6226th for the average student loan amount.

-Secrets to getting the best Kansas scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Kansas.

 Student Enrollment Demographics